History and current context of philanthropy in Guatemala

 Due to this fear of corruption, the nonprofit sector receives the majority of its funding from U.S. donations.
 Organizations are highly dependent on U.S. fiscal sponsors and/or philanthropy consultancy services to benefit from the culture of philanthropy present in the United States.

 Philanthropy in the form of volunteer hours is also not widely present in Guatemala.
-This can be attributed once again to ideological divides.
+This is attributed again to ideological divides.
 Volunteerism is associated with communist ideology.
-Many people remain fearful of being deemed communist and made to “disappear,” and, therefore, do not participate.
+Many people remain fearful of the label “communist” and made to “disappear,” and, therefore, do not participate.
 Conservative ideology, on the other hands, sees volunteerism as handouts to those who should simply work to get ahead.

 However, in the instance of emergency, Guatemala does experience a surge of philanthropic efforts.

 Ideologies and Philanthropy in the Days of COVID-19

 the COVID-19 pandemic, like the majority of the world, affected Guatemala.
 Throughout this crisis, many Guatemalans decided to come together in attempts to support those in need.
 This was primarily accomplished through monetary and in-kind donations made by individuals, groups, and associations.